adelajelenova/-english-for-designers/02-intentional-aboutness/case-study.md

+# Case study- Visual identity for the cafe.

 This project was for me the first bigger project outside of school.
 My work was to make a visual identity for the cafe.
 The only thing that was clear was the name of the cafe (Ovčín = Sheepfold).
 Name was chosen by the customer I worked for.
 The first thing I had to do was logo.
 The customer wanted something friendly, original and easy to remember.
 This was my first problem.
 The original logo in the world of cafes.
 We have a cafe everywhere in Prague.
 So the first thing I had to do was research other cafes visual identities to make a different one.
 I wanted to connect this cafe with the place where it is located.
 So I combined a sheep (animal) with a coffee bean.
 I made a coffee bean in the shape of a sheep's head.
 At the same time, I wanted the pictogram work without the name of the cafe below.
 I am quite happy with the final logo, which we choose.
 <br />
 <br />